 Conversions are not necessarily purchases.
 Instead, any time a visitor responds to a call to action and completes the desired goal, they have converted while becoming identified prospects in the process.
 It can be newsletter sign-ups, calls with sales reps, or app downloads; it’s up to the marketing manager to define what actions should be considered conversions and create conversion actions on their Google Ads account.

-The marketing agency can track each booked call as a conversion to assess the effectiveness of its lead form campaign.
+For example, you can track each booked call as a conversion to assess the effectiveness of your lead form campaign.
 Generally, companies run advertising cross-channel campaigns (i.e., on Facebook, YouTube, Google Search, LinkedIn), so it becomes critical to understand which channel drives the most conversions.

-In the case of the marketing agency, the way to measure where the conversion came from is to ‘push’ first-party data from its CRM to Google.
-In other words, they can download this data from the CRM’s segment of people who booked a 30-minute introductory call.
+The best way to measure where the conversion came from is to “push” first-party data from your CRM to Google.
+In other words, you can download this data from the CRM’s segment of people who booked a 30-minute introductory call.
 Then, import it on Google to match it with the leads coming from the lead form campaign.

 This process can be done manually or automatically by integrating the CRM with Google’s conversion tracking tool.
-For a detailed step-by-step guide on setting up your Google conversions tool, click here.
+Check this step-by-step guide on setting up your Google conversions tool.

-Once advertisers set up conversion tracking, they can sufficiently draw an image of what advertising efforts drive the best results.
+Once advertisers set up conversion tracking, they can sufficiently draw an image of which advertising efforts drive the best results.

-Here is another one of our info-filled webinar that you can watch for Free and learn more about how to convert high-intent search leads directly on Google Ads.
+Here is another one of our info-filled webinars that you can watch for free and learn more about how to convert high-intent search leads directly on Google Ads.